joonasviljakainen/secretmessages/documentation/design.md

 ### Time & space complexities

 Least-significant bit -related complexities are all O(n).
-As relates to echo hiding, the best Fourier transforms appear to have a complexity on the scale of _nLog(n)_.
+As relates to echo hiding, the best Fourier transforms appear to have a complexity on the scale of  O(_n Log(n)_).

 At the moment the time complexity of all operations appears to be O(n).
 In addition, implementing echo hiding would require working on somewhat complicated mathematical functions.